stavguo/pico-saga/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Gameplay
-The player and enemy take turns moving their units across the map, either engaging in combat or sieging castles.
-To win, the player must liberate all castles from enemy control.
-Some enemies stand guard, while others actively push to capture the player’s castles.
-Losing every castle results in defeat.
+The player and enemy take turns moving units across a grid-based map to liberate castles or engage in combat.
+Victory requires capturing all enemy castles, but losing all your own results in defeat.

-The combat system is turn-based, with outcomes heavily influenced by a rock-paper-scissors-like weapon matchup system.
-Careful positioning and favorable engagements provide an edge, but the player should expect to lose a few units in battles.

-Fortunately, liberated castles provide new units to keep the advance going.
-Conversely, enemy reinforcements may deploy from their castles, forcing the player to balance aggression with caution.
+- Phases: Player and AI alternate turns, moving all units once per phase.
+- Combat: Rock-paper-scissors weapon matchups and positioning determine outcomes.
+- Reinforcements: Liberated castles provide new units; enemy castles spawn reinforcements.
+- Permadeath: Units lost in battle are gone forever—caution is key!

 ### Controls
 | Context       | Arrow Keys               | `C` Key                  | `X` Key                |